 Students who are taking courses at the Kindergarten to Grade 7 level and the school personnel do not consider them to be in a specific grade.

 Any students who have enrolled in sufficient courses to meet the requirements to graduate during that school year, and are expected to graduate in that year.

 The graduation program requirements have changed over time.
 Eligibility to graduate is dependent upon the student having met his or her current British Columbia provincial requirements for graduation, according to the requirements of the particular graduation program that he or she entered.
 Any student who graduates from a regular Grade 12 graduation program or the Adult Graduation Program is eligible to receive a certificate of graduation.
 Normally, a student graduates from the school where he or she completed the last course needed to meet graduation requirements.
 The school of graduation is responsible for distributing certificates to students.

 The proportion of eligible-to-graduate Grade 12 students who graduated in that school year.
 Students are eligible to graduate if they have enrolled in sufficient courses to meet the requirements to graduate during that school year.

 - English as a Second Language (ESL)

 A program provided to students whose English language proficiency is assessed as being sufficiently different from standard English that they are identified as requiring specialized services to develop intellectually, to develop as a citizen and to achieve the expected learning outcomes of the provincial curriculum.
 This program was known as English as a Second Language (ESL) prior to January 2012. [more]

 A record of a student reported to the Ministry as receiving an educational program.
 A student may be recorded and counted as an enrolment in more than one school.
-Enrolment counts include the records of all adults and school-age persons who are working towards graduation.
+Enrolment counts include the records of all adults and school-age persons who are enrolled in the BC K-12 system.
 Registered homeschooled children are not included.